Medical Waste 101: What Are the Different Types of Medical Waste?

 - Infectious waste

 Guidelines will vary from state to state, depending on their definition of “infectious”.
 Some states will adopt the definitions found in federal guidelines, like those from the EPA, OSHA and DOT.
-However, it’s important to research your state’s guidelines to ensure compliance.
+However, it’s important to research your state’s guidelines to ensure compliance for each category of biomedical waste.

 Navigate our map to better understand the medical waste regulations that govern your state of jurisdiction.